Sune's Summer

-Sunes Summer (Sunes sommar) is a Swedish comedy film which was released to cinemas in Sweden on 25 December 1993, directed by Stephan Apelgren.
+Sunes Summer (Sunes sommar) is a Swedish comedy film directed by Stephan Apelgren, which was released to cinemas in Sweden on 25 December 1993.
 It is based on the chapter book with the same name, the eighth in the book series about Sune, written by Anders Jacobsson and Sören Olsson.
 At the 29th Guldbagge Awards, Peter Haber was nominated for the Best Actor award.
-It also won a shared first-prize during the Italiafiction festival in Salerno in July 1994.
+The film also won a shared first-prize during the Italiafiction festival in Salerno in July 1994.